sveltejs/kit/documentation/docs/14-configuration.md

 - `emitTypes` - by default, `svelte-kit package` will automatically generate types for your package in the form of `d.ts.` files.
 While generating types is configurable, we believe it is best for the ecosystem quality to generate types, always.
 Please make sure you have a good reason when setting it to `false` (for example when you want to provide handwritten type definitions instead)
 - `exports` - contains an `includes` and an `excludes` array which specifies which files to mark as exported from the `exports` field of the `package.json`.
 Will merge existing values if available with values from `package.json` taking precedence
 - `files` - contains an `includes` and an `excludes` array which specifies which files to process and copy over when packaging
+- `override` - any object with a key-value pair to merge with the final contents of `package.json` and overwrite anything that overlaps

 ### paths